ECNU-Starchain/BFT-Store/README.md

 The public interface is in `include/`.
 Callers should not include or rely on the details of any other header files in this package.
 Those internal APIs may be changed without warning.

 Start with example in `example.cpp` and `CMakelists.txt`

+Note: Different from the project in the paper,the source code is an independent library code from the project, which including reading, encoding, decoding and recoverying without network.
+Users need to provide network modules to support BFT-Store.